blackpuppy/docs/en/models/saving-your-data.rst

     )

-Cake will happily be able to save the lot together and assign the foreign keys of the Student and Course into CourseMembership with a `saveAssociated` call with this data structure.
+CakePHP will happily be able to save the lot together and assign the foreign keys of the Student and Course into CourseMembership with a `saveAssociated` call with this data structure.
 If we run the index action of our CourseMembershipsController the data structure